 The first applications of our Bio-RFID technology will be in a product marketed as a non-invasive glucose monitor.
 It will provide the user with real time information on their blood glucose levels.
 This product will require US Food and Drug Administration, or FDA, clearance prior to its introduction to the market, which we plan to pursue.
-The addressable market for a non-invasive blood glucose monitor is very large and includes, globally, not only the approximately 450 million individuals suffering from diabetes but the move that one billion individuals with pre-diabetes.
-The addressable market for medical diagnostics of the numerous other analytes our technology platform can identify has an equal or larger scale.
+The addressable market for a non-invasive blood glucose monitor is very large and includes, globally, not only the approximately 450 million individuals suffering from diabetes but the more than one billion individuals with pre-diabetes.